; Date: Tue Mar 09 2021

 environment attribute lets us define environment variables inside the container.
 The MySQL container uses these environment variables while initializing the database.

-MYSQL_ROOT_HOST variables control the creation of a MySQL user ID called
+MYSQL_ROOT_PASSWORD variables controls the creation of a MySQL user ID called

 root which has full access to everything in the server.
 Since the